AceGayhart/acegayhart.com/_posts/2021/05/24/2021-05-24-on-vacation.md

 header:
     overlay_image: /assets/posts/2021-05-24-on-vacation/steph-q-s8ebg13PGIM-unsplash.jpg
     caption: "Photo by [Steph Q](https://unsplash.com/@stephjq) on [**Unsplash**](https://unsplash.com/photos/s8ebg13PGIM)"
-tagline: "How does one actually shutdown, relax, and recharge?"
+tagline: "How does one actually shut down, relax, and recharge?"
 ---

 One thing I do not do an excellent job is using all my vacation days.
 I receive about fourteen holidays with federal holidays and the week between Christmas and New Year's Day.
 On top of that, I receive twenty vacation days, fifteen six days, and four personal days yearly.
 This is far more time off than I've received elsewhere.
 Usually, I've gotten about ten vacation days (and some holidays a year).